The Wrong Way to Grow Your Career

 Most career advice tells you to plan your professional life like building a house.
 You are supposed to pick your dream job five years from now, break it down into yearly steps, and figure out exactly what to do this coming Monday.
 This idea that you must plan backwards is a comforting but false idea; it acts like climbing stairs where you just need to meet small targets on a fixed schedule.

 Sticking to this strict plan usually results in the trap of measuring meaningless tasks.
-You hit every goal—you attend the right meetings and collect certificates like souvenirs—but your actual worth in the job market doesn't increase.
+You hit every goal: you attend the right meetings, collect certificates like souvenirs, and check every box.
+But your actual worth in the job market doesn't increase.
 You have successfully completed your to-do list, but the people who make big decisions still don't notice you because you focused on staying busy instead of getting real results.
 You might give yourself a perfect performance review, but the market still values your contribution much lower.

 To build real career strength, you need to switch to testing ideas instead of just executing plans.
 Stop setting goals just to follow a fixed plan and start setting them to test a specific idea.
 Instead of aiming for a "promotion," your goal should be to find out exactly what business problems your top leader really cares about by running small test projects.
 This changes your focus from just working hard to learning what works.
 By treating every three months like a career experiment, you stop guessing what might work and start collecting the real proof needed to make your path upward safer and clearer in real time.